Recruitment agency: The 7 great benefits

 • What languages do you speak?
 As we are a recruitment agency specialised in the recruitment of multilingual job seekers, it is important for us that you are able to share your language proficiency with the CEFR levels so we can show an accurate representation of your skills to our client.

 • What is your salary expectation?
 It is important for you to prepare that question and justify the salary you aim for.
-Make sure to study the market, look up the salary given to similar positions on glassdoor
+Make sure to study the market, look up the salary given to similar positions.

 Last advice